Skip to main content

 NY LLC Publication Requirement: Complete Step-by-Step Guide

 Every New York LLC must publish a notice of formation in two newspapers within 120 days of filing.
 This is required by Section 206 of the NY Limited Liability Company Law.
-The notice must run once per week for six consecutive weeks in one daily and one weekly newspaper designated by the County Clerk.
-After publication, you file a Certificate of Publication (DOS-1708) with the New York Department of State.
-Failure to comply results in suspension of your LLC's authority to conduct business — not dissolution, but a suspension that can be cured at any time.
+The notice runs once per week for six consecutive weeks in one daily and one weekly newspaper designated by the County Clerk.
+After publication, a Certificate of Publication (DOS-1708) is filed with the New York Department of State.
+Noncompliance results in suspension of the LLC's authority to conduct business — not dissolution, but a suspension that can be cured at any time.

 NY LLC Publication at a Glance